cloro-official/treasure-extractor-booru/README.md

-# Treasure Extractor -- Booru by CLORO
+# [DEPRECATED] Treasure Extractor -- Booru by CLORO
+## This repository is deprecated and no longer works.
+A new version will be made soon.
 Extracts randomized images from Booru websites.

 This program uses the [Booru API.](https://www.npmjs.com/package/booru)